yoga-cycle/FEMM-Motor-Saliency-demo/README.md

 To run the demo,
 - download the resources folder.
-- Open HFI.FEM
+- Open HFI.fem with the FEMM software.
+(You can drag-and-drop the file to FEMM too)
 - Click on File->Open Lua Script.
-Select the inductance.lua
+Select inductance.lua
 - The simulation starts running and the inductance measured vs rotor angles are diplayed on the console

 Values obtained in the console are plotted with MS Excel